WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/33_Micah/Mic_2.md

 I will surely assemble all of you, O Jacob; I will gather the remnant of Israel; I will set them together like sheep in a fold, like a flock in its pasture, a noisy multitude of men.

 ###### 13
 He who opens the breach goes up before them; they break through and pass the gate, going out by it.
-Their king passes on before them, the LORD at their head. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Their king passes on before them, the LORD at their head.

 ***